DavidBM/rust-webserver-example-with-iron-diesel-r2d2-serde/README.md

 <a name="before-run"></a>
 ## Before run

-- Enter in the git folder `cd templic-backend`
+- Enter in the git folder
 - Update the database connection data in the file `.env`
 - `diesel migration run`